Forelius/fantastic-depths/features.md

 - Actor sheets
 	- Player characters
 		- Track spell memorized#/max# per level and show how many of each type of spell is memorized.
+		- Non-owners can only view attributes tab, inventory and other details hidden.
 	- Monsters
 	- NPCS/Retainers [PARTIAL]
 - Item sheets